shreedeepsawaikar/vue-tour-of-heroes/README.md

 # tour-of-heroes vue
-replica of tour-of-heroes angular project in vue js with vue router and and vueex
+replica of tour-of-heroes angular project in vue js with vue router and and vuex

 ## Project setup
 ```